Eden Paul

-Maurice Eden Paul (27 September 1865, Sturminster Marshall – 1 December 1944) was a British socialist activist, physician, writer and translator.
+Maurice Eden Paul (27 September 1865, in Sturminster Marshall – 1 December 1944) was a British socialist activist, physician, writer and translator.

 Early life

 Paul was the younger son of the publisher Charles Kegan Paul, and Margaret Colvile.
 His mother was one of 12 daughters born to Andrew Wedderburn-Colvile (1779–1856) and the Hon.
 Mary Louisa Eden, fifth daughter of William Eden, 1st Baron Auckland.

 He was educated at University College School and University College London; he continued his medical studies at London Hospital.
 In the mid-1880s he helped Beatrice Webb and Ella Pycroft run Katharine Buildings, model dwellings that were the first project of the philanthropically-motivated East End Dwellings Company, and in 1886 joined Charles Booth's Board of Statistical Inquiry investigating poverty in London.

 In 1890, he married Margaret Jessie Macdonald, née Boag, a ward sister at the London Hospital.
 From 1892–4, he taught at a university in Japan, where his daughter Hester was born in 1893.